obniz/obniz/doc/ad.md

 console.log(""+voltage+" should be closed to 5.00");
 ```
 ## end()
-Stop measuring voltage on ioX.
+This stops measuring voltage on ioX.

 ```Javascript
 // Javascript Example